14wkinnersley/WellsFLIX-Status/content/default/issues/2021-05-22-wellsflix-outage.md

 twitterFeed: ""
 enableComments: true
 ---
-WellsFLIX is currently down due to a power outage.
-Rocky Mountain Power has been notified and is investigating.
+WellsFLIX was down due to a power outage.
+Rocky Mountain Power has resolved the issue.